dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 </script>
 ```

+This code is available to run at: [Plunker: Web components](http://embed.plnkr.co/6uAQPXbFbjQIIYRqX1cS/).
 When inspected in the browser, our component looks like this:

 ![custom web component in Chrome inspector](https://cdn2.auth0.com/blog/js-glossary-2/screenshot_web-component.jpg)